MatejGolian/accessibilityOverlay/README.md

 AccessibilityOverlay.Speak(AppName . " ready") ; Make NVDA or SAPI report that your script has been launched

-Overlay := AccessibilityOverlay() ; Create a new overlay object Overlay.AddHotspotButton("Button 1", 120, 180, "FocusButton", "ActivateButton") ; Add a button that will get clicked at the coordinates specified once it's activated and make it trigger the "focusButton" and "activateButton" functions
+Overlay := AccessibilityOverlay() ; Create a new overlay object Overlay.AddHotspotButton("Button 1", 120, 180, FocusButton, ActivateButton) ; Add a button that will get clicked at the coordinates specified once it's activated and make it trigger the "focusButton" and "activateButton" functions
-Overlay.AddHotspotButton("Button 2", 180, 180, "FocusButton", "ActivateButton") ; Add a second button
+Overlay.AddHotspotButton("Button 2", 180, 180, FocusButton, ActivateButton) ; Add a second button

 #HotIf WinActive("ahk_exe notepad.Exe") ; Restrict the script to Notepad